nassir-malik/IOT-Alexa-GoogleHome-GameRoom_Automation/README.md

-# IOT-ESP8266-Alexa_Skills_Garage_Door (In-Progress)
+# IOT-Alexa-GoogleHome-GameRoom_Automation (In-Progress)

 Alexa skills to control ESP8266 without opening a router's port/firewal.

-In This project you will be able to control ESP8266 with Alexa skills without opening a firewall port or setuping a revers proxy.
+In This project you will be able to control You TV with Alexa & Google Home.

 1. Download this project and unzip.